GaiaBuccino/Venice_Lagoon_bathymetry/README.md

 # Venice Lagoon Bathymetry
-Algorithm that updates the bathymetry of the structured mesh of the North Adriatic Sea (resolution at 1/128 degree) adding the bathymetry of the Venice lagoon constructed by averaging values coming from more recent unstructured bathymetry :
+Algorithm that updates the bathymetry of the structured mesh of the North Adriatic Sea adding the bathymetry of the Venice lagoon constructed by averaging values coming from more recent unstructured data :

 - **CORILA2003** : dataset collected using on a “Multibeam” bathymetric acquisition system, from the end of 1999 to spring 2003, covering the whole lagoon including the most shallow areas, and not only the navigable channels.
-This bathymetry dataset reports depths relatives to the *zero IGM 1942*.
+This bathymetry dataset reports depths with respect to the *zero IGM 1942*.
+In this file, coordinates are expressed in meters

 - **coarsed2013** : high-resolution ASCII:ESRI gridded bathymetric data (0.5 m DTM) [Madricardo et al, 2016](http://dx.doi.org/10.1594/IEDA/323605), [Madricardo et al, 2017](https://doi.org/10.1038/sdata.2017.121) collected in the navigable channels of the Venice lagoon during a survey made in 2013 and reports depths relatives to the *Punta Salute level*.
 This dataset was coarsed by a factor 20 resulting in a coarse grid of resolution 10m x 10 m in order to reduce the processing time required by the interpolation procedures.
+In this file, coordinates are expressed in meters.

+_see Bathymetry_scaling.pdf for details and visual explanation_

+- **ADRI_CADEAU_NS** : this file introduces the gridded domain (resolution of 1/128 of degree) with coordinates expressed using longitude and latitude.
+Correspondent depth data have been neglected due to the coarser resolution with respect to the other files and to the fact that they date back to **year**.

 In order to produce a final bathymetry relative to the zero IGM 1942, the Corila2003 dataset is here used without depth correction while the depths of the coarsed2013 bathymetry are lowered by $24.3cm$ given that in 2013, the *Punta Saute level* was about $24.3cm$ lower than the *zero IGM 1942*.

 ## Required files
- - Bathymetry of the North Adriatic Sea (netCDF format) on which the Venice lagoon bathymetry is innested, in the following referred as _original bathymetry_ (in this example _bathy_ADRI_CADEAU_NS.nc_)
+ - Bathymetry of the North Adriatic Sea (netCDF format) on which the Venice lagoon bathymetry is innested, in the following referred as _original grid_ (in this example _bathy_ADRI_CADEAU_NS.nc_)
- - Files (csv format) with depth data to update the original bathymetry, in the following referred as _external files_ (in this example _Bathy_2003CORILA.csv_ and _Bathy_2013_coarsed.csv_)
+ - Files (csv format) with depth data to update the original grid, in the following referred as _external files_ (in this example _Bathy_2003CORILA.csv_ and _Bathy_2013_coarsed.csv_)

 ## Required packages